Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-1.md

 http://graphql.org/swapi-graphql

+NOTE! looks like the url above is no longer working.
+Try this url instead if tjhat is the case: https://studio.apollographql.com/public/star-wars-swapi/variant/current/explorer

 - Type a Query on the left side
 - Click the ▶️ button at the top
 - Look 👁 at the results on the right